DevsparZeroGitHubUser/hello-world/READMECordovaLite.md

 ## <a name="InitialSetup"></a> Initial Setup
 ### <a name="DeclarationManifest"></a> Declaration AndroidManifest.xml
 <i>Step 1</i>: The SDK uses permissions as listed below for **Android Platform**.
-Kindly note that the app are required to implements it's own Permission Request as the SDK does not provide Permission Request.
+Kindly note that the app requires to implement it's own Permission Requests as the SDK does not provide Permission Requests.
 ```xml
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />